itsmishra19/discord-music/README.md

 > java -jar Lavalink.jar
 > ```

-# Configuring lavalink credentials
+# Configuring credentials
 > For configuring the credentials checkout `.env_example` and rename it to `.env` instead
 > And fill your bot token
-> And for lavalink you can put your details there
+> And for lavalink credentials rename `lavalink-config-example.js` to `lavalink-config.js`
+> After that put your lavalink details in there

 # Run